 Make sure that everyone is getting the shuteye they need.
 Create a bedtime routine for the kids to ensure they’re in bed by a decent hour.
 As for yourself, consider sleep aids like weighted blankets by YNM to ease anxiety for improved sleep.

 There’s a lot to be anxious, depressed, or even stress out about right now.
-The coronavirus has altered in many ways your way of life.
+Your entire way of life is likely different and feels like a constant roller coaster.
 As challenging as this all is, it is imperative that you do the best you can to protect the emotional health of yourself and your family.